• Skip to primary navigation

 Step 3: Add your shallot mixture and garlic, cilantro, gluten free panko, milk, and Greek yogurt to a food processor.
 Grind until it is slightly chunky but creamy.

-I still can't say enough about the immersion blender my husband bought me.
-This small food processor attachment is so easy to use, and much easier to get the ingredients out of than my Vitamix.
+I still can’t say enough about the immersion blender my husband bought me.
+This small food processor attachment is so easy to use and much easier to get the ingredients out of than my Vitamix.

-mixed meat mixture in a bowl
+Mixed meat mixture in a bowl.

 Step 4: In a large bowl, add the puréd mixture to the bowl.
 Add the meats and combine them.
 I like to mix the meat and bok choy mixture by hand to really incorporate the bok choy mixture into the meat.
-(I HATE this part, but it makes a huge difference because you get flavor in every bite!)
+(I HATE this part, but it makes a huge difference because you get the flavor in every bite!)

 Step 5: Roll the meatballs into small bite-sized balls.

-meatballs cooking in a cast iron skillet
+Meatballs cooking in a cast iron skillet.

 Step 6: Heat oil in a cast-iron skillet on medium heat.
 Add the meatballs to the pan and cook them, rolling them over to brown all around the outsides.

-Move the meatballs to an 8x8 baking dish and bake them at 350º F for 15-20 minutes.
+Move the meatballs to an 8×8 baking dish and bake them at 350º F for 15-20 minutes.
 Bake time will depend on how large you make your meatballs.
 Use a digital thermometer to check to see if the meatballs are done baking.
 The meatballs should have an internal temperature of 165º F.

-If you love meatballs, I hope you will also try my Grandma's Cabbage and Meatballs recipe.
-They are so good!
+If you love meatballs, I hope you will also try my Grandma’s Cabbage and Meatballs recipe.

-a platter filled with meatballs.
+A platter filled with meatballs.
 Each meatball has a toothpick in it.

 If you love the combo of meats, try my Gluten Free Swedish Meatballs too!